jeffdapaz/VisualChatGPTStudio/README.md

 <img src="https://github.com/jeffdapaz/VisualChatGPTStudio/assets/63928228/195539ac-8d0b-4284-bac4-de345464ed08" width="75%">

 5 - Set the Azure OpenAI API version.
 You can check the available versions [here](https://learn.microsoft.com/en-us/azure/ai-services/openai/reference#completions).

+### By Others Customs LLM

+Is possible to use a service that is not the OpenAI or Azure API, as long as this service is OpenAI API compatible.

+This way, you can use APIs that run locally, such as Meta's llama, or any other private deployment (locally or not).

+To do this, simply insert the address of these deployments in the "Base API URL" parameter of the extension.

+It's worth mentioning that I haven't tested this possibility for myself, so it's a matter of trial and error, but I've already received feedback from people who have successfully doing this.

 ## Known Issues ⚠